cossio/RestrictedBoltzmannMachines.jl/README.md

 from the Pkg REPL.

 This package does not export any symbols.
-Since the name `RestrictedBoltzmannMachines` is verbose, I recommend to import it as:
+Since the name `RestrictedBoltzmannMachines` is verbose, it can be imported as:

 ```julia
 import RestrictedBoltzmannMachines as RBMs